nya3jp/tast/docs/writing_tests.md

 > performance**.
 If you're unsure, measure time multiple times in the worst case
 > scenario and double that.
 Do not use timeouts to catch performance
 > regressions.
 Instead consider writing a performance test.
+> When a test hits a timeout that was sufficient before, investigate why it hit
+> the timeout before increasing it.

 [context.Context]: https://golang.org/pkg/context/
 [channel]: https://tour.golang.org/concurrency/2